 FMD conducts outreach and engagement around the Bond Program.
-For the month of November, FMD attended one event due to the impact of the holidays, and RFQ review.
+For the month of February 2025, FMD attended one event.
+FMD continued scheduling community events to attend in 2025 and meetings with community organizational leaders.

 Table 7 - Bond Program Outreach and Engagement